Jdevvv/TP_astres/README.md

 ## Description 📝

-A Frontend app that display solar system list and details of each star.
+A Frontend app that display solar system list and details of each star (api : https://api.le-systeme-solaire.net/rest/bodies).
 You can bookmark a star and filter on whether it is a planet and whether it has moons.

 If a star got some moons, you got the list in the details of this star with link to each moons.